 Top 5 sights in Sydney

-Sydney is a great city, it may be expensive but it has so much to offer, have a look at my 5 top things to see and do in Sydney city centre:
+So yeah for sure, it may be expensive but it has so much to offer, have a look at my 5 top sights in Sydney:

-I know I know it’s obvious, but this place is an icon!.
-It plays host to many of the world-class symphonies like the Sydney Symphony, the Australian Ballet and the Opera.
+I know, I know it’s obvious on any list of sights in Sydney, but this place is an icon!
+It plays host to many of the world-class shows, from symphonies like the Sydney Symphony to the Australian Ballet and the Opera.
 When you arrive in Sydney, get yourself down here and check out if there are any shows on, it’ll be a great experience if you manage to score some tickets.
 I’m proud to say I saw the ballet here a couple of years ago (i was trying to impress a girl, I don’t think it worked).

 The Bridge is an amazing site too, you can walk across it and get great views of the Opera house OR if you’re feeling rich you can climb to the top of it ($200).

 Bang in the city centre, the tower will give you a view of Sydney like no other.
 It costs around $20 to get to the top and once up there or you can pay $60 and leave the tower, onto the skywalk.
 Here, you’re in the open air, twice the height of the Sydney Harbour Bridge and with glass floor sections it can be pretty scary.